Arijitchkc/Arijitchkc.github.io/_tabs/pictures.md

 <link rel="stylesheet" href="../academicons-1.9.4/css/academicons.css"/>

 # Pictures
-Photographs are a gateway to the past, which allow us to relieve the well-spent time.
-Here are some pictures you might enjoy(Not all are clicked by me!)
+Photographs are a gateway to the past, which allows us to relieve the well-spent time.
+Here are some pictures you might enjoy.
+(Not all are clicked by me!)

 ## Structural Geology Fieldwork
 {% include moduleR.html image_path="../assets/img/StructuralFieldPhotos/Group1.webp" title="1.
 Group Photo at Tetuldanga
-" description="Group photo are a mandatory part of field work.
-This photo is taken in Tetuldanga, a small town near Galudih, Jharkhand.
+" description="Group photos are a mandatory part of field work.
+This photo was taken in Tetuldanga, a small town near Galudih, Jharkhand.
 The outcrops here preserve the superposed folding very well." %}

 <br/>

 {% include moduleR.html image_path="../assets/img/StructuralFieldPhotos/Lunch1.webp" title="2.
 Group enjoying Lunch after a long field-work in the morning
-" description="Everyday this used to be the time we discussed about the first half of our fieldwork and chalk out plans for the rest of the day." %}
+" description="Every day, this used to be when we discussed the first half of our fieldwork and chalked out plans for the rest of the day." %}

 <br/>

 {% include moduleR.html image_path="../assets/img/StructuralFieldPhotos/BeautifulSky1.webp" title="3.
 Enjoying a calm evening after a tiring day at the field.
-" description="This was one of the days(One of the toughest days!
-Hinge Zones are always tougher....) when we could actually finish our work early a bit early and enjoy a calm sunset in the village away from the hustle-bustle of the city.
-The light blue sky is covered by wooly Winter clouds and highlighted by the crimson color of the setting sun.
-These are the moments which makes you realize, you have indeed chosen the right profession." %}
+" description="This was one of the days(One of the most challenging days!
+Hinge Zones are always tougher....) when we could finish our work a bit early and enjoy a calm sunset in the village away from the hustle-bustle of the city.
+The light blue sky is covered by woolly Winter clouds and highlighted by the crimson colour of the setting sun.
+These are the moments which make you realize you have indeed chosen the right profession." %}

 <br/>

 {% include moduleR.html image_path="../assets/img/StructuralFieldPhotos/Brunton1.webp" title="4.
 Brunton and Rock Hammer on a gneissic exposure
-" description="This is one of last exposures we visited.
-The golden sunrays was casting long shadows of the brunton and hammer.
-A joy of completing our first fieldwork was setting in on everyone." %}
+" description="This is one of the last exposures we visited.
+The golden sunrays were casting long shadows of the Brunton and hammer.
+The joy of completing our first fieldwork was setting in on everyone." %}

 <br/>
 <br/>